ToontownRewritten/api-doc/toon-rendition.md

 Hexadecimal 15: Head Color: (Between 00-2a, NOTE: No bigger than 29 (ex.
 30, 99, 58))

-Hexadecimal 16: Unknown (for now)
+Hexadecimal 16: Unknown (Default is 01 on all renders)

-Hexadecimal 17: Unknown (for now)
+Hexadecimal 17: DNA Version Byte (After each migration of DNA, this byte has gone up)

 Hexadecimal 18: Toggle Deer Red Nose